 Very often, people ask us, if the long pods that hang from

-Moringa trees are edible:
+Moringa trees, are edible.

 Here is the answer: